Sharing and Collaboration

 1. Open the creation you want to translate

-4. Choose your language from the list (or type to search)
+3. Choose your language from the list (or type to search)

-5. Wait for Ella to translate (takes a few seconds)
+4. Wait for Ella to translate

-6. Review the translated version
+5. Review the translated version

 Using Translated Supports

 Read-aloud in any language: Press the play button to hear the story in the selected language.
-This helps with pronunciation, building listening skills, and independent reading support.

 Translate multiple times: You can translate the same support into different languages as needed.
 Switch between languages using the navigation arrows.